Arsentau/NaN-FastAPI-PoC/README.md

 # How to run locally
 - Open your terminal on the root project directory
-- Run the command `docker compose up --build`
+- Run the command `docker-compose up --build`
 - To see docs ands schemas you can access
     - OpenApi documentation
     ```bash